wp-plugins/wp-conditional-captcha/readme.txt

 == Frequently Asked Questions ==

-= I get a fatal error warning when I try to activate the plugin =

-The most likely cause of this is that you have another plugin installed which also uses reCAPTCHA (e.g., wp-reCAPTCHA).
-You must deactivate that plugin before attempting to activate this one.
-After all, you can only have one CAPTCHA system on your comments.

 = I have Akismet installed but I still get a message saying that it isn't =

 Check that your Akismet API key is valid.
 You can do this by accessing "Akismet configuration" from the plugins submenu.